Madhudorai/hotelid/README.md

 Future changes to be made:
 Using softmax scores, output 5 possible predictions.
 Evaluate using Mean average precision.
-Try more techniques to prevent overfitting like dropout regularization Using softmax temperature activation function in final model, instead of softmax Pre-training network on hotels50K dataset or arcface dataset Need to collect more real world data
+Try more techniques to prevent overfitting like dropout regularization Need to collect more real world data

 Credits for model ideation: Stanford University Yuyu Lin, Peng Chen, Chi On Ho